xdmushui/partner-center-sdk/develop/partner-center-analytics.md

 Represents all of the analytical data for a search.

+> [!IMPORTANT]
+> The following table is based on the information in the OneNote.
+Which table is correct?

 | Property | Type | Description |
 |----------|------|-------------|
 | companyName | string | The billing company name. |